opattison/olivermakes/_posts/2015-10-24-pine-orchard-typography.md

 ---

-[Pine Orchard](http://pineorchardprints.com) is a small, online-only antique print shop that I designed and developed for a client.
+[Pine Orchard](http://pineorchardprints.com) is an online-only antique print shop that I designed and developed for a client.
 {:.focus}

 Typography set the tone for my design work on the Pine Orchard Antique Prints shop.
 I established the typography early in the design of the website, to strongly differentiate the shop with distinguished heading styles implemented with restraint.
 For the identity I drew inspiration from the descriptive text that accompanies these nineteenth century prints.

 ## Inspiration

-I had to avoid the more eclectic Victorian typographic styles which might be illegible on this particular website.
-For the same reason, I eschewed excessive contrast, conventions like outlined text, centered layouts, and overly decorative typefaces.
+I avoided the more eclectic Victorian typographic styles which might be illegible on this particular website.
+For the same reason, I eschewed excessive contrast, outlined text, centered layouts, and overly decorative typefaces.
 Reviewing text samples in books and prints from the shop’s catalog, I found these styles could be emulated and adapted for use.

 <div class="grid">
   <figure class="grid-figure">